ZaarafA/Currency-Scanner/README.md

 - Click on "Select Input Image" and choose an image file to process
 - Once the image is loaded, click "PROCESS BILLS" to see the output.
 Processing might take a moment depending on how many bills are in the scene.

-Note: Bringing up the Browser Console provides more information on the process.
+Note: If "Select Input Image" still remains grey after a few seconds, refresh the page.
+Additionally, Bringing up the Browser Console provides more information about the image processing.

 *** Running this from the website is recommended.
 Due to browser security settings, if you want to run this locally, you'd have to run it from a local HTTPS web server.